 - Beaded Jewelry is once again the given when people think of jewelry.
 Simply string your jewelry with beautiful patterns and finish it off as I did above.
 Cluster jewelry is a fun style of beading – and these bauble rings are a great starter project (you can cluster earrings, pendants, and bracelets too!)

 - Wire Jewelry crafts – more commonly wire wrapping – is very intimidating at first, but is quite simple when you start with the basics.
 Try learning how to wire wrap a pendant with 14 different techniques!
+You can also learn how to make rings with this wire wrapped ring tutorial.

 To help you navigate these jewelry making crafts, I put together individual lists.